ymkjp/kindlize-it/README.md

 ===========
 This is lightweight Chrome Extension which requests automatically for Kindle Edition of books you browse on Amazon.co.jp .

-<a href="https://chrome.google.com/webstore/detail/kindlize-it/pclldhodilcmpfipmbibehflengdachd?hl=ja">Chrome ウェブストア - Kindlize It</a>
+<a href="https://chrome.google.com/webstore/detail/kindlize-it/lmeeghblnndbojbcdahjgoakgclnpfcl">Chrome Web Store - Kindlize It</a>

 SPECs
 ------